 The Wind Symphony is composed of the most outstanding wind, brass, and percussion students in the Mary Pappert School of Music.
 The membership of this ensemble is comprised of approximately half upper class undergraduate students and half graduate student performers.
-The Wind Symphony has emerged into a position of significant national visibility having received numerous invitations by audition to perform for prestigious music conferences, including the CBDNA (College Band Directors National Association) Golden Anniversary Convention in Kansas City and the MENC (NAfME) National Convention held in Washington, DC with Karel Husa, guest conductor.
+The Wind Symphony has emerged into a position of significant national visibility having received numerous invitations by audition to perform for prestigious music conferences, including the CBDNA (College Band Directors National Association) Golden Anniversary Convention in Kansas City and the MENC (now NAfME) National Convention held in Washington, DC with Karel Husa, guest conductor.

 The Symphony Band is selected by audition from the finest performers on campus.
 Although most members are music majors, students studying in other disciplines may qualify for this ensemble.
 The Symphony Band fosters the highest standards while offering it's members an opportunity to expand their technical, intellectual, and musical horizons through study and performances of the cornerstone works for wind band as well as more recent works by living composers.
 Members of the Symphony Band are provided the opportunity share in the excitement of the creative process to broaden their musical experiences.
-This ensemble presents four performances per year at the beautiful and historic Carnegie Music Hall in Oakland.